 - Create activities within their subjects with the aim of improving their students’ financial literacy;

 - Learn how to promote school projects in the online community and therefore improve the digital and entrepreneurial skills of students;

-- Better understand legal and ethical aspects of entrepreneurship.
+- Better understand legal and ethical aspects.

 Day 1 – Introduction to the course

 - Introduction to the course, the school, and the external week activities;

 - Presentations of the participants’ schools;

 - Introduction to the subject: What is entrepreneurship?
 Who are entrepreneurs?

 - Case study: Ethical value and success;